Wrestling and BJJ: The Only Way to Be Top Tier

 Wrestling and BJJ

 They both follow the same match length: Two 3-minute periods with a 30-second break between each period.
 They both scored the same for the most part too.
-Takedowns are worth two points, a turn is worth two points, a ten-point advantage (meaning ten point difference between the athlete’s score) ends the match in a “technical fall”.
-In Greco-Roman there is a five-point throw though, that is really the only difference in scoring.
+Takedowns are worth two points, a turn is worth two points, and a ten-point advantage (meaning a ten-point difference between the athlete’s score) ends the match in a “technical fall”.
+In Greco-Roman there is a five-point throw though, that is the only difference in scoring.

 When you think of a five-point throw you can think of something like a “suplex”.
 A grand amplitude throws as the rulebook would refer to it.